iamafnaan/Expense-Manager/README.md

 Expense Manager simplifies expense tracking with CRUD operations.
 Categorize spending for better organization.
 Secure authentication ensures data privacy.
 Accessible across platforms for convenience.
 Empower yourself financially with Expense Manager.

+Login details: email - a@gmail.com   password: 123

 ## Features

-- **Detailed Game Information**: Each game listing comes with a wealth of information, including descriptions, ratings, reviews, trailers, and screenshots, allowing users to make informed decisions.
+- **Detailed Expense Information**: Each expense listing comes with a wealth of information, including descriptions, Date, Amount, Time etc allowing users to make informed decisions.
 - **Search and Filter**: Easily find expenses by searching with keywords or date to keep track on your finance management.
 - **Responsive Design**: Enjoy a seamless browsing experience across various devices, ensuring accessibility and usability for all users.